-A: Australia has one of the highest rates of mesothelioma in the world, with an estimated 900 Australians diagnosed each year.2 Men are 4 times more likely than women to be diagnosed with pleural mesothelioma.
-This is probably because asbestos exposure is more common in jobs that were traditionally done by men, such as building and plumbing.
+A: Australia has one of the highest rates of mesothelioma in the world, with about 800 Australians diagnosed each year.
+Men make up the majority of cases, with less than a quarter of people diagnosed with mesothelioma being women.
+This is possibly because asbestos exposure is more common in jobs that were traditionally done by men, such as mining and construction.

-Pleural mesothelioma makes up about 95% of mesothelioma cases.
-Peritoneal mesothelioma is less common and makes up less than 5% of cases.
-Mesothelioma is more common in people over the age of 65, but it can occur in younger people.
+Pleural mesothelioma makes up about 92% of cases; peritoneal mesothelioma makes up less than 5% of cases; and other types (see page 8) are even more rare.
+Mesothelioma is more commonly diagnosed in people aged over 65, but can occur in younger people.